Skip to content

 Fats - profile, daily requirement and more

-Want to find out everything you need to know about fats and fatty acids?
+You want to learn everything worth knowing about fats and fatty acids?
 Then this article is just right for you!
-On the one hand, fats are first loved and later hated as part of a high-calorie diet - but on the other hand, they are also an important source of flavor and energy.
+On the one hand, fats are a beloved and later hated part of a high-calorie diet - but on the other hand, they are also an important flavor carrier and energy supplier.

-In this article, I would therefore like to provide you with the most important information about good and bad fats.
-We'll start with the basic information, followed by the daily requirement, physiological importance of fats, the best sources of fat and what vegans and vegetarians should look out for when it comes to their fat intake.
+In this article I would like to give you the most important information about good and bad fats.
+We will start with the basic information, followed by the daily requirement, physiological importance of fats, as well as the best sources of fat and what vegans and vegetarians should look for in their fat supply.

 Here is in advance a short Table of contents for you: